Automattic/jetpack/projects/plugins/backup/readme.txt

 Host backups offer some protection but may not be sufficient to fully safeguard your valuable data.
 They often have limitations, such as single daily backups only, on-site storage, and clunky interfaces.

 Unlock the VaultPress Backup advantage:
-* Unmatched Security: Safeguard every change in real-time in the ultra-secure Jetpack Cloud
+* Unmatched Security: Safeguard every change in real-time in the ultra-secure Jetpack Cloud.
 * Instant Recovery: Restore your site even when your host is down.
 * Backups built specifically for WordPress and WooCommerce sites.